Up to the Neck

 Up to the Neck is a 1933 British comedy film directed by Jack Raymond and starring Ralph Lynn, Winifred Shotter and Francis Lister.
-It was made at British and Dominion's Elstree Studios.
+It was written by Ben Travers and was made at British and Dominion's Elstree Studios.

 Plot

 Shy bank clerk Norman B. Good comes into a big inheritance and uses it to realise his ambition to be a theatre impresario.
 Falling for chorus girl April Dawne, he invests most of his money in an expensive show designed to make her a star.
 When the production is a disaster, Norman takes to the stage in a desperate bid to improve the play by playing the lead.
 His monocle and toothy grin win him raves as a comic genius (despite the fact that he was playing the role straight), and the show becomes a hit as a comedy.